The views expressed by the host on this show, still documented to be almost always right, 99.5% of the time.

 Well, I guess I was right.

-This 11-year-old kid just stood up, he went to Washington somehow, flew there, then approached a U.S. Senator, then went up to the 29th floor of the federal building, flew all the way across the country and had the guts to face the media.
+He went to Washington somehow, flew there, then approached a U.S. Senator, then went up to the 29th floor of the federal building, flew all the way across the country, and had the guts to face the media with all these Democrats standing beside him.

 Meanwhile, earlier today, yes, wait for it.

-Here it is, here it is again.
+Here it is again.

-It's Nancy Pelosi from Last Night on Television.
+It's Nancy Pelosi from last night on television.

-Think of an economy where people could be an artist or a photographer, a writer, without worrying about keeping their day job in order to have health insurance, or that people could start a business and be entrepreneurial and take risk, but not the job locked because the child has asthma or someone in the family is bipolar, you name it any condition is job locking.
+Or that people could start a business and be entrepreneurial and take risk, but not the job locked because a child has asthma or someone in the family is bipolar, you name it, any condition is job locking.

 Okay, so if you tied up in a job you hate and you don't want to work there, quit.

-Quit and sit around in your underwear and paint pictures or take pictures or you know, start writing a bunch of gibberish and claim you're an artiste.
+Quit and sit around in your underwear and paint pictures or take pictures or, you know, start writing a bunch of gibberish and claim you're an artiste.

 And you'll be fine.

-Health care paid for by all the rest of people who don't check out, who don't let go of their own responsibilities.
+Health care paid for by all the rest of the people who don't check out, who don't let go of their own responsibilities.

 You can go ahead and just chuck your responsibilities out the window.